 What the research shows

 A 2019 study found evidence for anti-anxiety effects of repeated CBD administration in teenagers with social anxiety disorder (SAD).
-The study found that CBD reduced the symptoms of SAD at levels comparable to the relief provided by Paroxetine, a drug commonly used to treat anxiety.

 Another recent study found that 90% of patients reported a significant reduction in their levels of anxiety after taking CBD for just one week.

-Since research into the therapeutic benefits of CBD products is still in its relative infancy, there isn’t a great deal of information on the long-term effects of CBD.
+There isn’t a great deal of information on the long-term effects of CBD.
 However, research has still noted a relatively small number of minor side effects.
 These include:

 - Drowsiness and fatigue